Avengers: Age of Ultron: Development

 "I have to make my movie assuming that people will only have seen the first one, or possibly not even seen the first one.
 I can't assume that everybody went to see Thor [The Dark World], Captain America [The Winter Soldier], and Iron Man [3] in-between.
 I have to go from one movie to the next and be true to what's happened, but not be slavish to it [...]
 The model I'm always trying to build from, my guiding star, is The Godfather Part II where a ton has happened in-between and it's a very different movie [from The Godfather], but you don't need any information: it's there in the film."

 — —Joss Whedon, director of Avengers: Age of Ultron, on balancing the film's accessibility and continuity.

-In October 2011, Marvel Studios president Kevin Feige said the studio was beginning to look at their Phase Two films, which would start with Iron Man 3 and would culminate in a second Avengers film.
+In October 2011, Marvel Studios president Kevin Feige said the studio was beginning to look at the films that would comprise Phase Two of the studio's shared universe, the Marvel Cinematic Universe (MCU), which would start with Iron Man 3 and would culminate in a second Avengers film.
 In March 2012, Joss Whedon, director of the first film, stated that he would want a sequel to be more small, personal, and painful; that is "not just a rehash of what seemed to work the first time", and with a theme full of originality to itself.
 Despite the production of the film becoming increasingly wider in scope, Feige maintained that this was not their intention, always looking to see where the team wanted to take the characters, over how to make it bigger than The Avengers.
 At the premiere of The Avengers, Feige said the studio had an option for Whedon to return as director.
 In May 2012, after the successful release of the first film, the Walt Disney Company CEO Bob Iger announced a sequel was in development.
-Most of the film's cast members were under contract to potentially appear in the sequel; however, Robert Downey Jr. was not, as his four-picture deal with Marvel expired after Iron Man 3.
+Most of the film's cast members were under contract to potentially appear in the sequel; however, Tony Stark / Iron Man actor Robert Downey Jr. was not, as his four-picture deal with Marvel expired after Iron Man 3.